 Delivering difficult news is never easy, but our communication curriculum gives residents the skills necessary to handle this challenging responsibility as well as more routine tasks such as phone consults and patient handoffs.
 Through the use of several teaching methods, such as small group sessions and recorded simulation training, residents learn not only how to be effective communicators and active listeners but also how to apply these skills in a variety of settings.

-Our 18-month rolling Evidence-Based Medicine curriculum, including Journal Club and Morning Report, requires residents to critically evaluate articles related to patient care and share their critiques with the group both as a presentation and a publication.
+Our 18-month rolling Evidence-Based Medicine curriculum, including Journal Club and Morning Report, requires residents to critically evaluate articles related to patient care and share their critiques with the group.